truthly/magicmake/README.md

 <h2 id="about">1.
 About</h2>

-`magicmake` is a command line tool to auto-install all missing packages required to build a project from source
+`magicmake` is a command line tool to auto-install all missing packages required to build a project from source.

 <h2 id="rationale">2.
 Rationale</h2>

-It is sometimes necessary to install a project from source, such as when not included in the distribution's package management system.
+It is sometimes necessary to install a project from source, when it's not included in the distribution's package management system.

 Many projects document build prerequisites in the `README`, with instructions on the exact package names that needs to be installed,